michael2012z/BitBible/markdown/KJV/files/Deut.md

 4. These are the beasts which ye shall eat: the ox, the sheep, and the goat,

-5. The hart, and the roebuck, and the fallow deer, and the wild goat, and the pygarg, and the wild ox, and the chamois.pygarg: or bison: Heb. dishon
+5. The hart, and the roebuck, and the fallow deer, and the wild goat, and the pygarg, and the wild ox, and the chamois.

 6. And every beast that parteth the hoof, and cleaveth the cleft into two claws, and cheweth the cud among the beasts, that ye shall eat.